-When a child is able to understand God’s presence among us and His son’s special presence in the Eucharist, the community welcomes the child to the Lord’s table of communion.
+For the youth, this Sacrament is celebrated when a child is able to understand God’s presence among us and His Son’s special presence in the Eucharist, the community welcomes the child to the Lord’s Table of communion.

 The sacraments of Reconciliation and First Eucharist (First Holy Communion) are celebrated in the 2nd grade after having completed 1st grade religious education.
 These 2 consecutive years are considered First Year Eucharist and Second Year Eucharist.
-Sacramental preparation for receiving First Eucharist involves regular attendance at class, mandatory parent meetings, a sacramental retreat day for the students, and several large-group class meetings.
-The sacrament of First Eucharist is celebrated in the spring, after Easter.
+Sacramental preparation for receiving First Eucharist involves regular attendance at class, mandatory parent meetings, and a sacramental retreat day for the students, as well as several large-group class meetings.
+The Sacrament of First Eucharist is celebrated in the Spring, after Easter.

 Anointing of the Sick